eWaterCycle/ewatercycle.github.io/about.md

 * Ensure our platform meets the needs of the scientific community,
 * Organize community challenges to explore underrepresented research areas.

-The final goal of the eWatercycle II project is to enable the collaborative development of a global hydrological model through the combination of the existing local models.
+The final goal of the eWaterCycle project is to enable the collaborative development of a global hydrological model through the combination of the existing local models.
 In our collaborative environment hydrologists can upload and analyze their models and contribute to the greater goal of a community